ashlilies/pokemonpocket/README.md

 # PokemonPocket Assignment
-Battle two Pokemons, with support for multiplayer.
+Battle two Pokemons, with support for multiplayer via ASP.NET Web API.

 Use PokemonPocket for the  client, PokemonServer for the multiplayer battle server.
 Server runs on port 5000 and listens on all IPs by default.